 Located in Berlin’s second biggest sports venue, the Charlottenburg Ice Rink is a solid choice for a day of skating.
 With skate rental and lockers available, everything’s taken care of.
 And once you’ve worked up a nice appetite, you can grab a currywurst and cup of mulled wine at the concession stand.

-- Eissporthalle Charlottenburg Glockenturmstr.
+- Eissporthalle Charlottenburg, Glockenturmstr.
 14, Westend, details.

 Strandbad Grünau Ice Rink

 The Strandbad Grünau hosts a regular ice skating disco and perfectly kitschy themed evenings from Thursday to Saturdays.
-You can also try out the full winter experience, as this venue offers a 25-metre toboggan run and market stalls.
+You can also try the full winter experience, as this venue offers a 25-metre toboggan run and market stalls.

-- Eisbahn im Strandbad Grünau Sportpromenade 9, Grünau, details.
+- Eisbahn im Strandbad Grünau, Sportpromenade 9, Grünau, details.

 Rübezahl ice rink at Müggelsee

-- Eisbahn Rübezahl am Müggelsee Müggelheimer Damm 143, Köpenick, details.
+- Eisbahn Rübezahl am Müggelsee, Müggelheimer Damm 143, Köpenick, details.

 Lankwitz Ice Rink